dedis/cothority/README.md

 	- write: these keys can add new documents to the skipchain
 	- read: any public key in here can ask for read access

-- document-skipchain with a structure that holds:
+- ocs-skipchain with a structure that holds:
 	- configuration-blocks
 		- link to acl-skipchain
 	- write-blocks